davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-Additionally, because of {pivotal-gemfire-name}'s constraint on properties, you cannot use the full power of Spring Boot when you compose `application.properties`.
+Additionally, because of VMware GemFire's constraint on properties, you cannot use the full power of Spring Boot when you compose `application.properties`.